 - 4.1 Although serious incidents involving radicalisation have not occurred at Rosemellin School to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the local area, city and society in which we teach.
-Staff are reminded to suspend any 'professional disbelief' that instances of radicalisation 'could not happen here' and to be 'professionally inquisitive' where concerns arise, referring any concerns through the appropriate channels.
+Staff are reminded to suspend any 'professional disbelief' that instances of radicalisation 'could not happen here' and to be 'professionally inquisitive' where concerns arise, referring to any concerns through the appropriate channels.
 (See appendix 1 Dealing with referrals) - 4.2 We believe that it is possible to intervene to protect people who are vulnerable.
 Early intervention is vital and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
-We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practise. - 4.3 The DSLs (Natasha Anderson, Nicki Finn and Kim Than) will deal swiftly with any referrals made by staff or with concerns reported by staff. - 4.4 The Head Teacher will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (see appendix 1 Dealing with referrals) - 4.5 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the safeguarding board in the staffroom.
+We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practise. - 4.3 The Headteacher and Deputy Headteacher (SLT) are trained as Designated Senior Leaders for Child Protection and Safeguarding and will deal swiftly with any referrals made by staff or with concerns reported by staff. - 4.4 The Head Teacher SLT will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (see appendix 1 Dealing with referrals) - 4.5 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the safeguarding board in the staffroom.